UPDATE: BURNING SPRINGS LOCK AND DAM SPIKED LITTLE KANAWHA RIVER TRAVEL IN 1891 - Burning Springs Was Wild And Wooly Boom Town

 ing along the pastoral land of the Little Kanawha River

-That dam raised the LK River level to create the Creston Harbor and certainly open traffic to the Town of Grantsville in Calhoun County.
+That dam raised the LK River level to create the Creston Harbor and certainly open traffic to the Town of Grantsville in Calhoun County and beyond.

 Historic photos show steam and paddle boats in Creston, preceding the arrival of gasoline engines.
 Perhaps a hundred boats delivered goods and passengers upstream as far as Burnsville, until river traffic ended in the 1930s.